Carlisle railway station: Restorations

 During November 2015, work commenced upon the repair and refurbishment of the station's roof, as well as the rebuilding of all eight platforms under a £14.7 million scheme that was managed and carried out by national rail infrastructure management company Network Rail.
-This programme was planned by global design consulting firm Arcadis in close cooperation with both Historic England and Carlisle City Council; while the renovated roof was designed to incorporate modern elements and contemporary construction techniques, significant attention was reportedly paid to maintaining its historical aesthetic.
-The new roof is primarily composed of ethylene tetrafluoroethylene (EFTE) sheeting and aluminium frames, which is claimed to possess a high level of resistance to corrosion as well as retaining considerable strength and being far lighter than conventional glass panes; other benefits include the roof being shatter-proof and self-cleaning.
+This programme was planned by global design consulting firm Arcadis, in close cooperation with both Historic England and Carlisle City Council.
+The renovated roof was designed to incorporate modern elements and contemporary construction techniques; significant attention was reportedly paid to maintaining its historical aesthetic.
+The new roof is primarily composed of ethylene tetrafluoroethylene (EFTE) sheeting and aluminium frames, which is claimed to possess a high level of resistance to corrosion as well as retaining considerable strength and being far lighter than conventional glass panes.
+Other benefits include the roof being shatterproof and self-cleaning.
 Construction company Galliford Try served as the principal contractor performing the roof replacement, while Vector Foiltec manufactured and fitted the EFTE sheets.
 It was also decided to repaint the metalwork of the roof, which was not originally included in the programme's scope.

 During February 2018, a second phase of this renovation programme, which was focused upon the platforms themselves, was scheduled to commence.
 Work to resurface and install tactile paving on platforms 1, 2, and 3 was completed in March 2022.